|This is an unofficial version.

 (c) furthering the education of the public in matters involving domestic and wild animals.

-6 The members of the Board shall, by a simple majority vote, elect one of their number as chairman.
+The members of the Board shall, by a simple majority vote, elect one of their number as chairperson.

-7 Each member of the Board, including the chairman, has one vote, but the chairman has one additional vote in cases of tie votes.
+Each member of the Board, including the chairperson, has one vote, but the chairperson has one additional vote in cases of tie votes.